This movie was just like me: severely bloated. I felt every minute of that 3-hour running time (and yes, I slept through most of the second act).

 Besides, any movie that still had time to squeeze in a kiss before the hero saved the day was a definite groaner.

 (Originally published August 1, 2012.)

-This movie plays very much like a magic trick with its three stages: The Pledge, The Turn, and The Prestige.
-The less one knows about how it works, the better the results are.
+This movie played very much like a magic trick with its three stages: The Pledge, The Turn, and The Prestige.
+The less one knew about how it worked, the better the results were.

-Behind this entire spectacle is Nolan, probably more known for his work on The Dark Knight and Inception.
-I prefer his little gems (this and Memento) since they create so much impact from such seemingly simple premises.
+Behind this entire spectacle was Nolan, probably more known for his work on The Dark Knight and Inception.
+I preferred his little gems (this and Memento) since they created so much impact from such a seemingly simple premise.